On the stability analysis of astrophysical cooling functions: Application to Coronal Loops

 \subsection{CC mode stability analysis}

-Despite our derivation in \citetalias{2025SoPh..300....5W} closely following that of \citet{1953ApJ...117..431P}, whose paper introduced the very concept of TI, we showed that Field's isochoric instability criterion governs, in addition to isochoric TI modes, the mode of what should be considered a separate instability.\footnote{Immediately after the publication of \citetalias{2025SoPh..300....5W}, Ramon Oliver, Jaume Terradas, and Varsha Felsyand pointed out to us a flaw in the logic of that papers' Appendix~B where we claimed the CC mode is not the $k=0$ limit of a TI mode.
-While their derivation showed otherwise, this does not imply that the CC mode is a TI mode.
-Rather, it indicates that TI recovers catastrophic cooling instability in the $k=0$ limit.
-The easiest way to reach this conclusion is to recognize that catastrophic cooling instability is ``0D'', i.e. our derivation in \citetalias{2025SoPh..300....5W} is based on solving a time-dependent ordinary differential equation rather than partial differential equations.} That is, if one takes the operational definition of an unstable TI mode to be a sinusoidal perturbation undergoing exponential amplification of both the underdense and overdense portions, then this definition excludes a `pure' isochoric mode, i.e. a temperature fluctuation having $\delta \rho = 0$.
+Despite our derivation in \citetalias{2025SoPh..300....5W} closely following that of \citet{1953ApJ...117..431P}, whose paper introduced the very concept of TI, we showed that Field's isochoric instability criterion governs, in addition to isochoric TI modes, the mode of what should be considered a separate instability.\footnote{Immediately after the publication of \citetalias{2025SoPh..300....5W}, Ramon Oliver, Jaume Terradas, and Varsha Felsyand pointed out to us a flaw in the logic of that papers' Appendix~B where we claimed the CC mode is not the $k=0$ limit of an isochoric TI mode.} That is, if one takes the operational definition of an unstable TI mode to be a sinusoidal perturbation undergoing exponential amplification of both the underdense and overdense portions, then this definition excludes a `pure' isochoric mode, i.e. a temperature fluctuation having $\delta \rho = 0$.
 We named this the catastrophic cooling (CC) mode because it acts to exponentially amplify the quantity

 which is the difference between the mean gas temperature $\avg{T(x)}$ and $T_{eq}$, the equilibrium temperature satisfying $\mathcal{L}(T_{eq}) = 0$.
 Conversely, an isochorically stable plasma is one where this mode is being damped, i.e. the CC mode then serves as the agent driving the system toward thermal equilibrium.